INCIBMB/AI-5/README.md

 |2	|push right|

 ## Reward
 -1 for each time step, until the goal position of 0.5 is reached.
-As with MountainCarContinuous v0, there is no penalty for climbing the left hill, which upon reached acts as a wall.
+There is no penalty for climbing the left hill, which upon reached acts as a wall.

 ## Starting State
 Random position from -0.6 to -0.4 with no velocity.